darinchau/arrow-puzzle-solver-exp-idle/README.md

 Pillow for image recognition: pip install pillow
 MEmu: the emulator of choice

-1. Install exponential idle on your emulator (tested on Android 7.1) and go to the hard arrow puzzle page
+Also, we assume you have ee5000+.
+Otherwise, you can uncomment "pass" under CheckTheories() in main.py

+1. Your exponential idle must be on dark mode, English

 2. Connect your emulator to the adb server by running "adb connect 127.0.0.1:21503" on your server